-Composition, Name of Audit Committee Member, Relevant Experience and Qualifications During the Year Ended December 31, 2020
+Composition, Name of Audit Committee Member, Relevant Experience and Qualifications During the Year Ended December 31, 2021

-Audit Committee Member Relevant Experience and Qualifications (1) (2) Corry J. Silbernagel Independent Member of the Board of Directors Financially Literate Mr. Silbernagel became a director of Goldgroup in May 2010 and was a Director of Pre-RTO Goldgroup in 2006.
-Mr. Silbernagel is a partner of a Vancouver-based private equity fund.
-Prior, Mr. Silbernagel was CFO of Cabo Drilling Corp., one of Canada's largest exploration drilling services companies following his role as a management and financial consultant and corporate advisor in strategy, finance, business development and marketing.
-As a professional engineer, Mr. Silbernagel has managed large-scale projects in excess of \$100 million in the mining and oil and gas industry for companies such as Suncor Energy and TransAlta Energy.
+Audit Committee Member Relevant Experience and Qualifications (1)(2) Corry J. Silbernagel Mr. Silbernagel became a director of Goldgroup in May 2010 and was a Director of Pre-RTO Goldgroup in 2006.
+Mr. Independent Member of the Silbernagel is a partner of a Vancouver-based private equity fund.
+Prior, Mr. Silbernagel was CFO of Cabo Drilling Corp., Board of Directors one of Canada's largest exploration drilling services companies following his role as a management and financial consultant Financially Literate and corporate advisor in strategy, finance, business development and marketing.
+As a professional engineer, Mr. Silbernagel has managed large-scale projects in excess of \$100 million in the mining and oil and gas industry for companies such as

+Suncor Energy and TransAlta Energy.
 Mr. Silbernagel holds a Master of Business Administration from INSEAD in Fontainbleau, France and a bachelor's degree in applied science in Civil Engineering from the University of British Columbia.
-Javier Reyes (3) Non- Independent Member of the Board of Directors Financially Literate Mr. Reyes became a director of Goldgroup in June 2013.
-Mr. Reyes is the Founder (2004), President and Chief Executive Officer of Antares Capital Management Ltd., a company that manages four hedge funds which are located in Tortola, British Virgin Islands.
-Mr. Reyes holds a bachelor's degree in Economics and Business Administration and also holds a Masters in Finance.
-He began his professional and financial services career in 1996 at a well-known brokerage firm in Mexico City.
-In 2001, he founded a financial consultancy company, where he became the CEO.
-Mr. Reyes is the founder, President and Chief Executive Officer of the Antares Capital Management and Cygnus Asset Management, and manages 3 hedge funds: Antares Capital Fund, Antares Oil & Gas Fund and Cygnus Real Estate Opportunity Fund.
-Mr. Reyes currently holds the following positions: President of Credipresto, S.A. de C.V.
-ENR. (since 2007) and President of Mex e Trade Asesores, S.C. (since 2004).
-Mr. Reyes has also held the following positions: Chief Executive Office of Mex e Trade On Line, S.C.
-(2001-2003); Financial Manager of Fabrica de Calzado Liz Ardel, S.A.
-(1998-2000); and Financial Advisor of Estrategia Bursatil, S.A.
-(1995-1997).
 Javier Montano Independent Member of the Board of Directors Financially Literate Principal Occupation for the Past Five Years: Mr. Montaño is a Certified Public Accountant with a postgraduate in accounting at Universidad Panamericana de Guadalajara, Jalisco.
 He is currently a Director of Candelaria Mining Corp. and the Chief Executive Officer of C-UNO, S.A. de C.V.
 Since 2004.
 Mr. Montaño holds various other positions which includes: President, Secretary and Board Member of Codesin, which is the private sector chamber for economic development for the State of Sinaloa since 2011; President of Administración de Crediavance, S.A. de C.V.
 Sofom ENR; since 2012; Member of the Board of Promotora de Casas y Edificios SA de CV since 2004 and Member of the Board of Endeavor for the State of Sinaloa since 2010.
-Blair Jordan (4) Independent Member of the Board of Directors Financially Literate Principal Occupation for the Past Five Years: Mr. Jordan is currently the Managing Partner of Restructur Advisors, a boutique restructuring and turnaround advisory firm with specific expertise in the industrial, cleantech, technology, transportation, cannabis and biotech/pharma sectors.
+Blair Jordan Independent Member of the Board of Directors Financially Literate Principal Occupation for the Past Five Years: Mr. Jordan is currently the Managing Partner of Restructur Advisors, a boutique restructuring and turnaround advisory firm with specific expertise in the industrial, cleantech, technology, transportation, cannabis and biotech/pharma sectors.
 He was the CFO of HeyBryan Media Inc. from October 2019 to November 2020.
 Previously, Mr. Jordan was Vice President, Corporate Development, and later CFO and Interim CEO, of Ascent Industries Corp.
 (January 2018 to April 2019), and Managing Director, Investment Banking at Echelon Wealth Partners Inc. (February 2012 to December 17, 2020).